Cate Blanchett: 2012–2016: Blue Jasmine and resurgence in Hollywood

 In 2015, Blanchett starred in five films.
 She portrayed Nancy in Terrence Malick's Knight Of Cups, which premiered at the Berlin International Film Festival.
-IndieWire named Blanchett's performance in Knight of Cups one of the 15 best performances in Terrence Malick films.
-She starred as the villainous Lady Tremaine in Disney's Kenneth Branagh-directed live-action adaptation of Cinderella, to critical acclaim.
-Writing for Time magazine, Richard Corliss declared that "Blanchett [earns top billing], radiating a hauteur that chills as it amuses; the performance is grand without skirting parody."
+IndieWire named Blanchett's performance in Knight of Cups one of the fifteen best performances in Terrence Malick films.
+She starred as the villainous Lady Tremaine in Disney's Kenneth Branagh-directed live-action adaptation of Cinderella to critical acclaim.
+Richard Corliss of Time declared that "Blanchett [earns top billing], radiating a hauteur that chills as it amuses; the performance is grand without skirting parody."
 She then starred opposite Rooney Mara in Carol, the film adaptation of Patricia Highsmith's The Price of Salt, reuniting her with director Todd Haynes.
 Blanchett, who also served as an executive producer of the film, drew rave reviews for her performance as the titular character, which was widely cited as one of the best of her career, alongside Elizabeth and Blue Jasmine.
 Justin Chang of Variety proclaimed, "As a study in the way beautiful surfaces can simultaneously conceal and expose deeper meanings, [Blanchett's] performance represents an all-too-fitting centerpiece for this magnificently realized movie."
-For Carol, Blanchett received again Oscar, Golden Globe, and BAFTA Award nominations.
+For Carol, Blanchett again received Oscar, Golden Globe, and BAFTA Award nominations.

 Blanchett portrayed Mary Mapes opposite Robert Redford's Dan Rather in Truth (2015), a film about the Killian documents controversy.
 Blanchett's production company was a producing partner for the film.
 She then starred in Manifesto, Julian Rosefeldt's multi-screen video installation, in which 12 artist manifestos are depicted by 13 different characters all played by Blanchett.
 The project, and Blanchett, received critical acclaim, with Roberta Smith of The New York Times stating: "If the art world gave out Oscars, Cate Blanchett should win for her tour de force of starring roles in 'Manifesto'".
 In 2016, Blanchett narrated one of two versions of Terence Malick's documentary on Earth and the universe, Voyage of Time, which had its world premiere at the 73rd Venice Film Festival.